nc-verity-gregory/nc-marketplace-api/README.md

 In order to use this API for your sprint you will need to **fork** this repo and host your own version of the app.

-## Host your PSQL DB using ElephantSQL and Cyclic
+## Host your PSQL DB using ElephantSQL and Render

 Follow steps 2, 3, 7 and 8 from the [hosting notes](https://notes.northcoders.com/courses/js-back-end/api-hosting).